The Ultimate Guide to Japanese Steel Hairdressing Scissors

 3.1 Offset Ergonomic Handles: Why 80% of Professionals Choose This Design

 An offset handle positions the thumb ring lower than the finger ring, allowing the thumb to operate in a more natural, relaxed position.
-This reduces ulnar deviation (the outward bending of the wrist that causes carpal tunnel syndrome over time) by approximately 30% compared to even handles.
-For stylists cutting 6–8 hours per day, this ergonomic advantage compounds dramatically over a career.
+The thumb therefore travels a shorter distance to open and close the blade than it does on an even handle.
+That is a geometry difference, not a health claim.
 ShearGenius's offset ergonomic range is their most popular configuration for exactly this reason.

 3.2 Crane Handles: The Advanced Ergonomic Option